sergei-mironov/urembed/README.md

 ### JavaScript FFI helper

-  *  Urembed is able to bind top-level JavaScript functions via JavaScript FFI.
+Urembed is able to bind top-level JavaScript functions via JavaScript FFI.
 In order to do it, user has to make sure that FILE has .js extension and contains top-level functions named according to the 'name\_\_type' format.
 For example:

+  * Simple function

          # FILE.js
          function init__unit(menustyle__css_class, text__string) {}